-A Bachelor’s degree is required for admission to the Masters program; a Masters degree is generally required for admission to the Doctoral program, although direct admission of exceptional students with a Bachelor’s degree is possible.
+A Bachelor’s degree is required for admission to the Master’s program; a Master’s degree is generally required for admission to the Doctoral program, although direct admission of exceptional students with a Bachelor’s degree is possible.
 If previous training was not in geography, students may be required to complete courses to eliminate deficiencies.
-Applicants must have a minimum grade point average in all academic subjects of 2.75 (on a 4.0 scale) and acceptable scores on the Graduate Record Entrance Exam (G.R.E.).
-Three current letters of recommendation, preferably from academic referees, must be sent directly to the Geography Department.
-Departmental policy is to admit students into degree programs starting in the Fall semester only, because of the inherent disadvantages to students entering the program at other times.
+Departmental policy is to admit students into degree programs starting in the Fall semester only.

 Students’ Advisory Committees

-The Chairperson of the Graduate Student Administrative Committee is normally the initial advisor for all new graduate students who start without pre-arranged advisors.
-Within a semester the student should elect an advisor in the field of his/her research interest, who serves as major professor and chair of the students’ Advisory Committee.
+The Chairperson of the Graduate Program Committee is normally the initial advisor for all new graduate students who start without pre-arranged advisors.
+Within a semester, the student should elect an advisor in the field of their research interest, who serves as major professor and chair of the students’ Advisory Committee.
 The composition and functions of the Advisory Committee differ between the MA/MS and PhD program.
 Refer to the link to each program on the sidebar for details.
 As the student pursues their studies, it is possible that research interests will change.
 As a consequence, Advisory Committee membership may also change, subject to approval by the current Committee members and the Graduate Program Committee.

 Primary responsibility for evaluating the student’s progress lies with the student’s major professor and the Advisory Committee, who base their judgments on course and seminar work, consultation with other faculty members, personal conversations and consultations about theses and dissertations, and general intellectual progress of the student.

 Colloquia and Thesis Presentation

-Graduate students in residence must present their research in a Departmental Colloquium prior to graduation.
+Master students in thesis track must present their thesis research in a Departmental Colloquium prior to graduation.
 PhD students must present both their research proposal and dissertation research in separate occasions of the Departmental Colloquium.
 All graduate students in residence must attend all Colloquia.

 Academic Appeal Procedure